The Future of Management: Trends to Watch

 - Consumer Expectations: Customers are more likely to support brands that align with their values.

-- Regulatory Compliance: Governments worldwide are introducing stricter environmental regulations.
+- Regulatory Compliance: Governments worldwide are introducing stricter regulations around sustainability.

 How to Adapt: